ashz1/RevitMetadataExtract/README.md

 - Extracts metadata from the converted files.
 - Saves metadata as JSON files you can download.
 - Supports multiple RVT files with a user-friendly web interface.
-- Displays project info and instructions on the homepage.

 ## Technologies Used